SS H.M. Storey: SS F.H. Hillman

 SS F.H.
-Hillman was an oil tanker ship built in 1921 with the same specifications as the SS H.M.
+Hillman was an oil tanker ship built in 1921 with the same specifications as the H.M.
 Storey.
 She was owned by Standard Oil Company of California and built by Bethlehem Shipbuilding Corporation at the Alameda Works Shipyard.
-She was launched on Oct 12, 1921.
+She was launched on 12 Oct 1921.
 She was named after F. H. Hillman, Director of Producing for Standard Oil Company.
 At completion she was the largest steel tank ship on the Pacific west coast and the largest owned by Standard Oil.
 Ship Number 221884221884.